kryllyxofficial01/benji/README.md

 # benji

-Collects meta data about the system (CPU info, current running processes, etc.) and periodically records it in JSON format to a configurable IP
+Collects meta data about the system (CPU info, current running processes, etc.) and periodically records it in JSON format